LASIK and Cataracts FAQs

 Can my vision be corrected to 20/20, for both reading & distance?

 The ReSTOR®, TECNIS® Multifocal, and Crystalens®, are all “Advanced Technology Intraocular Lens Implants” that have been designed to focus your eyes at all distances after cataract surgery.
 While virtually everyone will experience a significant improvement in their uncorrected vision after intraocular lens implant surgery, some patients will not see 20/20 at all distances.
 It is interesting to note that many people who have not had surgery are not able to see 20/20 at both near and far even with glasses or contact lenses.
 This is due to a variety of ocular and physiological problems, as well as lifestyle preferences–yet most of these people function quite normally despite reduced vision.
-After undergoing intraocular lens implant surgery Dr. Tylock or Dr. George may perform LASIK or PRK to further fine-tune your vision, adjusting the power of your eyes for the most optimal vision.
+After undergoing intraocular lens implant surgery your surgeon may perform LASIK or PRK to further fine-tune your vision, adjusting the power of your eyes for the most optimal vision.
 These enhancement procedures, LASIK and PRK are performed at our Irving office which serves Dallas, Fort Worth, and surrounding areas.

 What if I move my eye during the laser treatment?